FuelLabs/sway/docs/book/src/testing/testing-with-rust.md

 With `--force`, this means that both `my_fuel_project` and `my-fuel-project` are valid project names, depending on your needs.

+The command above reads the template from Sway's default branch.
+That template tracks the default-branch SDK harness and may be newer than an installed release of Forc.
+For a released project, use `cargo-generate`'s `--tag vX.Y.Z` option to select the Sway tag matching `forc --version`.

 > _**Note**: `templates/sway-test-rs` can be replaced with `templates/sway-script-test-rs` or `templates/sway-predicate-test-rs` to generate a test
 > harness for scripts and predicates respectively.